 Lower Back Strain

 “If the body senses a threat to it, then it will shut you down, often first with a muscle spasm.”
-This is highly recommended for back pain.

 In order to avoid lower back related injuries, learn to maintain a neutral spine, especially during movement and exercise.

 “Think if you went for a run with a flexed back for the entire time, how fatigued [those] muscles would get,” he says.
 “Eventually they will shut you down so [that] you can’t do any more harm to yourself.
 So, first find your neutral or sweet spot.”

 Perform a cat-cow stretch, like the pose done during a yoga class.
 This will help you figure out when your back tenses up or becomes stressed.

 This injury occurs when the tendon connecting your kneecap to your shinbone becomes inflamed.
 This is often due to overexertion when performing lowering leg activities like running, walking, and jumping.